 In exceptional circumstances when the pharmacy is unable to print the label due to an equipment failure the pharmacist is permitted to hand write the entire label this is a very rare occurrence and should be corroborated by a telephone call to the pharmacy to validate the labelled instructions.

 The UTC will not accept any medication that does not meet all the criteria set out above.

-Once the Medical Needs Manager is happy to accept the medication they will then complete a 'Parental Agreement for Setting to Administer Medication' form.
+Once the Medical Needs Manager is happy to accept the medication they will then ask the parent/carer bringing in the medication to complete a 'Parental Agreement for Setting to Administer Medication' form.
 On this record they will enter:

 - Pupils name and date of birth;

 - Parents name and telephone contact;

-- Address:
+- Address;

 - Medical condition;

 - Medication received;

 - Signature of person who brought it in and date;

 - Name of medication;

 - Expiry date;

 - Dosage regime;

 - Self administration consent;

 - Any side effects -the main side effects of the medication if there are any;

 - Emergency procedures if side effect occurs.

-The Medical Needs Manager will then place the 'Parental Agreement for Setting to Administer Medication' form in the students file and the student's medication will be locked in the Medication Cabinet.
+The Medical Needs Manager will then place the 'Parental Agreement for Setting to Administer Medication' form in the students file with a copy in the medical room and the student's medication will be locked in the Medication Cabinet.